RIPE-NCC/rpki-commons/README.md

 ## Changelog

-### 2019-04 version 1.9-SNAPSHOT
+### 2019-05 version 1.10-SNAPSHOT

+**Breaking change**:
+This release changes the handling of not-yet valid or expired objects.
+When you want to accept expired objects, you can set an grace period through `ValidationOptions.setCrlMaxStalePeriod` or `ValidationOptions.setManifestMaxStalePeriod`.

+ - Add a configurable grace period for manifests and CRLs to be changed.
- - Fix: Warn for CRLs with nextUpdate in grace period, reject CRLs with nextUpdate outside grace period.
+ - Change: Warn for CRLs with nextUpdate in grace period, reject CRLs with nextUpdate outside grace period.
- - Fix: Warn for manifests with nextUpdate in grace period, reject manifests with nextUpdate outside grace period.
+ - Change: Warn for manifests with nextUpdate in grace period, reject manifests with nextUpdate outside grace period.
  - Fix: Reject CRLs with thisUpdate in future.
  - Fix: Reject manifests with thisUpdate in future.
- - Allow grace period for manifests and CRLs to be changed.

 ### 2020-04-24 version 1.9.0